Almost9000/Almost9000/README.md

 - 👋 Hi, I’m @Almost9000
 - 👀 I’m interested in building myself a virtual girlfriend which would think I'm funny.
-- 🌱 I’m currently learning how real women think.
-I think it will take me a while...
+- 🌱 I’m currently learning how real women want...

 <!---